mehr-it/lara-sqs-ext/README.md

 the box it adds support for long polling and automatically sets the visibility timeout to job's timeout.
 Of course you may set the visibility timeout manually at any time.

-At also adds support for listen locks, to only poll a queue with a single worker and save unnecessary costs.
+It also adds support for listen locks, to only poll a queue with a single worker and save unnecessary costs.

 This package is also a great starting point for further extensions.